 Machine Learning has a multitude of uses and most industries working with large amounts of data have recognized the value of machine learning technology.
 Many industries such as the healthcare industry, government, and even the transportation departent use this learning system.
 Health care uses learning technology, which is demonstrated by the invention of wearable devices and sensors that use data to access a patient’s health in real time.
 Additionally, there are devices that analyze data to identify trends and patterns, improving diagnosis and treatment.
 The government also uses machine learning in a way to improve efficiency, detect fraud, and analyze data.
 The machine learning systems used by different businesses allow for simpler data analysis and helpful functionalities.

 Overall, Machine Learning has revolutionized technology, making life easier.
 This system is advancing, allowing a computer to think and make decisions, similarly to humans.
-Machine Learning System will forever advance our community and ultimately change people’s way of living.
+Machine Learning Consultants and Systems will forever advance our community and ultimately change people’s way of living.

 SAS.
 “Machine Learning.”
 Sas.com.
 N.p., n.d.
 Web.
 4 Aug.
 2017.